maximbilan/SwiftlyScrollSlider/README.md

 Examples of customization:

 <pre>
-scrollSlider.thumbImageView?.image = UIImage(named: "ScrollSliderCustom.png")       // Change image of scroll slider
+scrollSlider.thumbImageView?.image = UIImage(named: "ScrollSliderCustom.png")       // Change an image of the scroll slider
-scrollSlider.lineBackgroundView?.backgroundColor = UIColor.yellowColor()            // Color of line
+scrollSlider.lineBackgroundView?.backgroundColor = UIColor.yellowColor()            // A color of the line
-scrollSlider.lineBackgroundView?.layer.borderColor = UIColor.yellowColor().CGColor  // Border of line color
+scrollSlider.lineBackgroundView?.layer.borderColor = UIColor.yellowColor().CGColor  // A border of the line color
 </pre>

 You can easily found example in this repository.